Diabetes Programs

 • People with prediabetes are likely to develop type 2 diabetes within 10 years, unless action is taken to prevent or delay the disease.

-• Diabetes is the seventh leading cause of death in the United States.
+• Diabetes is the seventh leading cause of death.

 • Medical expenses for people with diabetes are 2.3 times greater than those without.